Discovery and Getting Started

 -

 Chet had one of the most distinctive lyrical trumpet voices in jazz and a singing style of bruised, unaccented intimacy that influenced every cool-jazz vocalist who followed.
 His mid-1950s records with Gerry Mulligan and his own quartet are essential.
 The tragedy was a forty-year heroin addiction that wrecked his teeth (a 1968 beating in San Francisco knocked out the front ones, which is catastrophic for a trumpet player), his finances, and his reliability.
 Yet he kept recording: the late European sessions from the 1970s and 1980s show a darker, more harmonically searching player than his California prime.
 He fell from an Amsterdam hotel window in 1988 at 58.
-The records are unforgettable.
+The records still hit harder than most of what came out around them.

 -